practicajs/practica/docs/blog/use-case/index.md

 ## Tasks

+Titles:

-Titles: title: The beautiful, powerful, and overlooked 'use case' code pattern
+- The beautiful, powerful, and overlooked 'use case' code pattern
+- The beautiful use-case code pattern
+- About the beautiful use-case code pattern
+- The Power and beauty of the Use-Case Code Pattern in Application Development
+- The Power and beauty of the Use-Case Code Pattern

+## Ideas

+- Title
+- Nice logging view
+- Nice open-telemetry view
+- Bonus: linter
+- No destruct
+- BP: Immutable, Mappers
+- meaningful params - make it a story,
+- Diagram for 1st paragraph that shows where

+## How to promote

+- Reddits with upvotes buy
+- HN
+- FB
+- Whatsapps
+-